Just Dance 2014: Soundtrack

 There are a total of 50 songs in the main soundtrack.

 Downloadable content

 Additional songs and routines for Just Dance 2014 were released as downloadable content.
 Some DLC songs were re-issues of songs released as DLC for previous editions.

 The game offers downloadable content songs for the player to download.
 One of them is free of charge.

-All of the DLC songs are no longer available for the Wii since the Wii Shop Channel's closure.
-The DLC songs will be available on the Wii U's Nintendo eShop until its closure on 27 March 2023.
+All of the DLC songs are no longer available for the Wii since the Wii Shop Channel's closure on 30 January 2019.
+The DLC songs remained available on the Wii U's Nintendo eShop until its closure on 27 March 2023.
+The DLC songs for the Xbox 360 are no longer available due to the closure of the Xbox Live Marketplace on 27 July 2024.

 Reception

 IGN praised Just Dance 2014's continued focus on being a casual party game in comparison to the more sophisticated nature of Dance Central, acknowledging its "accessible, silly, and endearingly creative" routines, the "On Stage" routines providing "a stage for particularly ostentatious dancers to shine" that "[brims] with sexual tension, an essential element of any classic party game from Truth or Dare to Twister", and increasing production values over previous installments, but also noting that its soundtrack was skewed more towards recent music.
 It was also noted that the World Dance Floor mode could help players who cannot decide on a song due to the game's large soundtrack.
 In conclusion, giving the game a 7.9 out of 10, IGN explained that "Just Dance 2014 exerts no pressure, and demands no skill.
 It just invites you to have fun with it, whoever you are and whatever music you like.
 It’s wildly silly, creative and colourful, relying on daft, characterful choreography and to evoke a party atmosphere that puts everyone at ease."